-In fact, wine was made here from Moorish times until the late 19th century collapse of the Majorcan wine industry, mainly from the malvasia grape, which produces a sweet, scented dessert wine that sold like hotcakes all over Europe in its day.
+In fact, the wine was made here from Moorish times until the late 19th-century collapse of the Majorcan wine industry, mainly from the malvasia grape, which produces a sweet, scented dessert wine that sold like hotcakes all over Europe in its day.

 A banquet or grand dinner party was unthinkable without a glass of malmsey from the Canary Islands or Banyalbufar.

 Shakespeare’s Falstaff praises this splendid wine, and contemporary writers reported that the Duke of Clarence, drowned in a “butt of malmsey” in 1478, in the Tower of London.

 Archduke Ludwig Salvator also extolled the wine for its savour and health-giving benefits, but perhaps His Grace S’Arxiduc was not unprejudiced in this.

 His lover Catalina Homar was in charge of the vineyard on his estate and won a gold medal at the Paris Exposition with her malmsey.

 It is said that Majorca even owes its reconquest to malmsey, at least in part.

 The wine from the seaside terraces was supposed to have been one of Jaume I’s main reasons for recapturing the island.

 At any rate, Banyalbufar malmsey thereafter became a favourite wine at the court of the kings of Aragón.